rwaldron/galileo-io/readme.md

 #### SparkFun Edison Arduino Block

 The [SparkFun Edison Arduino Block](https://www.sparkfun.com/products/13046) connects to the Edison via `Serial1`, or `/dev/ttyMFD1`.
 This means that a user must [upload StandardFirmata via FTDI programmer](https://learn.sparkfun.com/tutorials/sparkfun-blocks-for-intel-edison---arduino-block).
-Johnny-Five does not use Galileo-IO to communicate with the hardware on this block, instead it communicates via the serial connection, using its default [`Firmata.js`](https://github.com/jgautier/firmata) (this is installed by Johnny-Five automattically.
+Johnny-Five does not use Galileo/Edison/Joule-IO to communicate with the hardware on this block, instead it communicates via the serial connection, using its default [`Firmata.js`](https://github.com/jgautier/firmata) (this is installed by Johnny-Five automattically.
 The port name must be specified:

 ```js
 // This code runs on the Edison, communicating with the